DFEAGILEDEVOPS/MTC/design/2020/design-ideas.md

-consider redis for transient status lookups should we have a bit flag on the check table, that we can set when check received.  this would be a low cost solution to maintaining 'checks not received yet' for teachers. expiry flag would help with distinction on whether some havent been received in time, or whether we can still wait.
+consider redis for transient status lookups should we have a bit flag on the check table, that we can set when check received.  this would be a low cost solution to maintaining 'checks not received yet' for teachers. expiry flag would help with distinction on whether some havent been received in time, or whether we can still wait. how do we deal with multiple processing of a complete check?

-table storage has a max property length of 32KB, making it unsuitable.
-Cosmos Table API has a max property length of 64KB, making it unsuitable.
-Cosmos SQL API is a key-value JSON object store, making it suitable for the complete check.
-The SQL API is the only one that function triggers support.
+### storage options for received checks

+Table storage & Cosmos Table API cannot be used due to 32KB & 64KB property limits respectively.

+#### Cosmos SQL API
+- Key/Value JSON store
+- supports function bindings
+- cost: TBC
+- scale: TBC
-A 'basic' container in Cosmos SQL API has a 10GB storage capacity with a throughput of 400 request units per second, costing $0.033 USD per hour.
+- 'basic' container has a 10GB storage capacity and throughput of 400 request units per second, costing $0.033 USD per hour.
+- supports multiple indexes
+- 👎🏼 hard upper limit based on configured scale

+#### BLOB Storage
+- container per school, named by school UUID
+- check persisted as `{checkCode}.json`
+- cheap
+- 👎🏼 no function bindings
+- 👎🏼 complicated pricing (storage size, I/O rates, storage term)
+ - 👎🏼 'dumb' container / no query functionality other than school UUID & checkCode

+#### SQL Server
+- managing schema / migrations
+- effectively stores JSON as a blob
+- 👎🏼 potentially expensive
+- 👎🏼 no function bindings
+- 👎🏼 hard upper limit based on configured scale

-#### revised journey
+### revised journey

 - check receiver function:
   - message is received from the complete-check queue